isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2017-10-03-post-Trend of women in Civil Service and women in leadership positions in Civil Service.md

 description: ""
 image: ""
 ---
+##### Written Reply to Parliamentary Question on the trend women in Civil Service and women in leadership positions in Civil Service

 **Parliamentary Sitting: 3 October 2017**

 **Er Dr Lee Bee Wah**: To ask the Prime Minister (a) what is the breakdown in percentage terms of civil servants in each gender currently; (b) of these, what is the percentage of women holding leadership positions; and (c) what is the trend of women joining the Civil Service.